 There’s no one-recipe-fits-all set of rituals for the best evening cool down.
 Here are some of my favorite bedtime rituals; try the ones that call out to you and see what works best for you!

 Of course, my favorite bedtime ritual is tea before bed!
 I mostly drink tea in the evenings, and that’s why we have so many great teas for just that.
 Evening in the Garden is a delightful floral tea, with rose and lemon and elderflower, that feels calm and refreshing.

 We also have our “Cuddletime” chamomile tea, with vanilla and peppermint, a more traditional type of bedtime tea.
 Chamomile is very calming and helpful for sleep.
-I also suggest our Self Care Tea (apricot/elderberry) for something slightly sweet and nourishing, and our Ease Herbal Tea is filled with healing and calming herbs.
+I also suggest our Self Care Tea (apricot/elderberry) for something slightly sweet and nourishing, and our Calm Chamomile Bloom herbal tea is filled with healing and calming herbs.

 Your tea beverage can also be iced if you don’t like a hot drink at bedtime or you want to keep your ritual intact during the summer months.
 Make tea before bed a stopping point each day where you check in and transition from your hustle and bustle to evening calm.